to include the areas of: Spotsylvania, Stafford, Fredericksburg City, Caroline, Orange, Culpeper and King George

 Real estate statistics specific to the Fredericksburg Area Real Estate market are hard to come by.
 Amy Cherry Taylor & Associates is here to change that!
 We understand that, more than ever, you want to stay on top of information regarding your largest asset.
 Each week we will bring you up-to-date statistics on the current market’s activity in Spotsylvania, Stafford, Fredericksburg City, Caroline, Orange, Culpeper and King George.
 This last year has been ‘unprecedented’ in so many ways, and the real estate market is no exception.

-2020, 2021 and the first half off 2022 were incredible years real estate wise in the Greater Fredericksburg Region, despite the pandemic.
-Homes were typically selling in a matter of days with multiple offers, minimal inspections and for well over asking price.
-The biggest real estate story of the last two years specifically has been the extremely low inventory.
+The biggest real estate story of the last two years specifically has been the extremely low housing inventory.
 While the yearly graph below looks like listings were sometimes at a good level, remember this graph is regional and covers all types of properties and price points.
 In the most sought after areas, inventory has been extremely low and has stayed that way throughout this year.
 One thing to note in regards to the homes "taken off the market" statistic below, that number always rises at the end of each month due to listing agreements often expiring on the last day of a month.
 That number is not a number to be alarmed of.

 So, what is happening in the market now?
 Rates have been moving around, but as of right now they are the lowest they have been in the last 7-8 months!
-Mortgage rates did not go up when the Fed raised the base line interest rates the last four times (including the one that just happened this week).
+Mortgage rates did not go up when the Fed raised the base line interest rates the last five times (including the one that just happened this week).
 Mortgage rates do not always follow so it is important to understand the difference.
 In our region, most counties' average days on market are in the 20's and the outer lying areas are a bit higher.
-February stats are out and the median sales price in the Fredericksburg Region still rose 2%.
+The median sales price in the Fredericksburg Region has still been rising month over month.
 The Wall Street Journal and the Washington Post have reported that home prices fell for the first time in over 12 years.
 In our area they still went up!
 Due to our location between Washington, D.C. and Richmond, we don't often follow "nationwide" trends.
 Days on market were up a little bit but they should fall again this month with rates having settled back down and the spring market really starting.
 Houses that are priced right, in good condition and good locations are selling great (remember supply/demand is still very much in effect).
 The window of opportunity to negotiate has started to shrink for buyers.
 We are seeing many properties go into multiple offer situations so buyers need to be ready to be competitive.
-The spring market is always early and strong in our area and we are definitely in the beginning of it now.

-New construction is a great option for buyers right now!
+New construction is a great option for buyers right now due to the limited inventory!
 Builders are offering incentives and special financing options that we haven't seen in years.
 My team has compiled a list of what is being offered here locally so buyers can compare what builder and location might be best for them.
 We are also working with several preferred lenders who have amazing programs and offerings for qualified buyers in the resale market, so we will always provide all of the information we have so you can buy the best home for you and stay within your budget!

 One stat below I would like to address is the amount of homes taken off the market.
 You will see below that it was 402 at the end of December.
 We always have a high amount of listings that expire at the end of the month so you will always see a lot of homes taken off the market the last week of each month.
 Couple that with the last week of the last month of the year and some sellers still being overpriced, that is when you see that kind of number.
 The market is adjusting and we are back to a normal amount of homes coming off the market each week.